 This zone describes the electrical systems and components of your home.
-The following pages include information about main service, generators, sub-panels, circuit breakers, wiring, switches, outlets and light fixtures.
-Also in this zone, you will find some discussion about the electricity that is used to power these systems and how to be efficient with it.
+This page includes information about main service, generators, sub-panels, circuit breakers, wiring, switches, outlets and light fixtures.
+You will learn in this zone how to use and be efficient with electricity.

-Thanks in part to the fierce competition between rivals Thomas Edison and Nicola Tesla, American homes have had electricity available to them since around the turn of the Twentieth Century.
-Over the last 120 years, electricity has morphed from being an interesting feature into a life support system that powers basically everything in the home including even the toilets and faucets.
+The fierce competition between rivals Thomas Edison and Nicola Tesla spawned the electrical revolution.
+Thanks to that rivalry, American homes have had electricity available to them since around the turn of the Twentieth Century.
+Over the last 120 years, electricity has morphed from being an interesting feature into a life support system.
+It powers basically everything in the home including even the toilets and faucets.

-Electricity has become so important to the operation of the home that some systems require a separate back-up power generator to keep things running in case the main power supply is ever interrupted.
+Electricity has become extremely important to the operation of the average home.
+Some systems require back up generators in case of main power interruption.

-Thomas Edison’s low voltage DC system eventually lost the electrification competition over 100 years ago.
-Instead, Westinghouse’s (Tesla) high-voltage, alternating current (A/C) won and is now the standard used today in our homes.
-A/C voltage is good at traveling long distances (from remote generation plants) but is powerful enough to kill should you actually come in contact with it.
+Thomas Edison’s low voltage DC system eventually lost that electrification competition over 100 years ago.
+Westinghouse’s (Tesla) high-voltage, alternating current (A/C) won and is now the standard used today in our homes.
+A/C voltage is good at traveling long distances (from remote generation plants) but is also powerful enough to kill should you actually come in contact with it.

-Although most electricity n the US is generated by burning natural gas or coal, or by nuclear plants, from the perspective of the homeowner, electricity is a clean, convenient power source.
-Electricity is easily portable with extension cords and batteries and useful for powering just about anything imaginable in and around the home.
+Natural gas, coal, or nuclear plants generate most of the power in the US.
+So from the perspective of the homeowner, electricity is a clean, convenient power source.
+Although in actuality it is neither.
+Electricity is without doubt handy and easily portable with extension cords and batteries.
+Useful for powering just about anything imaginable in and around the home.

 There is quite an art to designing the locations for outlets (AKA receptacles,) switches, and understanding the proper placement of lighting within the home.
 Entire professions are available for electrical and lighting design.

-As a homeowner you should be familiar with these key components of the electrical system: Light switches, outlets, lighting, distribution (main and sub) panels and circuit breakers.
+As a homeowner you should be familiar with key components of the electrical system.
+Light switches, outlets, lighting, distribution (main and sub) panels and circuit breakers.
 In addition, if the home is so equipped, photovoltaic panels, generators and low voltage, entertainment and network systems.